 So, in the first strand of the alternative metrics movement new measures are applied to traditional scholarly outputs.
 The second strand involves working out how to apply the traditional idea of measurement to new scholarly approaches which are emerging online.
 An example of this is data citation (where the web enables data itself to be cited independently of the article in which it is embedded), and equally the production by academics, of video and audio presentations, and websites in general.
 So: how we apply traditional notions of referencing using citations to track that variation in type of output.

 CK: Why did you come to be involved with this work in alternative metrics?
 You are a very successful scientist, does this not just take you away from your scientific work?

 CN: I came to be interested in alternative assessment measures because of what I saw in my own experience: that traditional measures and the impact factors currently in use seemed to be pushing academic work in a direction that was not in line with my values.
 I wanted to make sure that my research was useful and was being used, and I felt that the incentives were pushing me in a direction which made my research output less useful.
-I was writing articles and putting them into journals where people couldn’t read them, making data into a state where it was not useful for others.
+I was writing online casino articles and putting them into journals where people couldn’t read them, making data into a state where it was not useful for others.
 So I wanted to find procedures for managing and describing my data and my work that would make it reusable so that my research could really make a difference.